paulgalow/paulgalow.com/src/pages/2023-12-10-aws-solutions-architect-professional-exam-sap-c02/index.md

 ## What to focus on

 AWS provides an overwhelming amount of information that is often dense and difficult to understand.
 Just take a look at the [EC2 User Guide for Linux instances](https://docs.aws.amazon.com/pdfs/AWSEC2/latest/UserGuide/ec2-ug.pdf#concepts) which is nearly 2600 pages long.
-This is an extreme example, but even at 300 pages per service this does not scale to 150 services.
-Not to mention the fact that these guides are change over time.
+This is an extreme example, but even 300 pages per service does not scale to 150 services.
+Not to mention that these guides change over time.
 Taking an online course is highly recommended to provide the baseline, but in my experience it is not enough.
 Here is why:

 The typical learning path of courses, videos, and documentation leads to a _siloed view of each service_.
 You learn about X and Y, but you don't know _how_ X connects with Y, and when and how to choose Z instead.
 This kind of knowledge is much harder to come by, much of it comes from experience, but hands-on labs and whitepapers can also be valuable.